easypanel-io/website/docs/05-backups/index.md

 ## Requirements

-- A server running Easypanel with databases
+- A server running Easypanel with at least one database
 - An account from your S3 provider and credentials to access your bucket
 - A freshly prepared bucket